 The DEA hosts National Prescription Drug Take Back Days twice a year (in April and October).

 Why is National Prescription Drug Take Back Day important?

 Most people who abuse prescription opioids get them for free from a friend or relative (CDC).
 Also, a common misperception among youth is that prescription drugs are safer or less harmful than other drugs.
 In the past year, 2/3 of teens who misused pain relievers report that they got them from family and friends, including their home’s medicine cabinets (SAMHSA).
 The best way to ensure your prescription drugs are not used in a way that is unsafe or illegal is to dispose of them.

 How can I dispose of my medications if I miss the event?

 If you miss the DEA’s Prescription Drug Take Back Day, you can also locate a year-round drug disposal collection site near you here.
 In addition, there are safe ways to dispose of your medications at home, which are detailed here.

 How do I help promote National Prescription Drug Take Back Day?

 The DEA’s website offers numerous resources to help promote the events, such as a Collection Site Locator, PSAs, links to an informative database on drugs and their effects and a Partnership Toolbox, which contains posters, flyers, shareable graphics and more.
-You can also download our poster to help spread the word in your community.
+You can also download this poster or share this PSA to help spread the word in your community.

 We hope you can attend the upcoming event!
 If you’re committed to doing your part to prevent prescription drug misuse and abuse, please consider sharing that commitment with us by signing our pledge.